-P Visa for Athletes, Artists & Entertainers
+P Visa for Athletes, Artists and Entertainers

 The P visa presents a wonderful opportunity for certain athletes, entertainers, artists and their essential entourage for admission into the United States.